echtejosh/pdf-to-image/README.md

 - type: specifies the file format for the conversion, either JPG or PNG.

 ### get_command()
-Get the Ghostscript command for processing the PDF file:
+Additional function: get the Ghostscript command for processing the PDF file:
 ```php
 $doppler->get_command(options);
 ```